DreamLab-AI/flowstate/README.md

-# FlowState-CLI
+# FlowState-CLI v2.0

-FlowState-CLI is a command-line interface tool designed to analyze Tai Chi videos from YouTube and publish interactive 3D visualizations on GitHub Pages.
+FlowState-CLI is a command-line interface tool designed to analyze Tai Chi and other movement videos from YouTube or local files.
+It uses an **OpenPose-compatible** pose estimation model with **NVIDIA GPU acceleration** to generate interactive 3D visualizations, which can be viewed locally or published to GitHub Pages.

-## Features
+## Key Features

-- Download YouTube videos.
-- Extract frames from videos.
-- Analyze human poses and movements using MediaPipe and TensorFlow.
-- Calculate "flow" and "detection rate" scores for Tai Chi movements.
-- Generate interactive 3D visualizations of pose data.
+- **High-Quality Pose Estimation**: Utilizes a powerful pose detection model (based on YOLOv8-Pose) for accurate analysis.
+- **Full Body Analysis**: Detects keypoints for the entire body, including **hands, feet, and face**.
+- **GPU Accelerated**: Leverages NVIDIA GPUs via Docker for high-performance analysis.
+- **Enhanced Temporal Analysis**: Increases temporal granularity by **10x** and uses **motion interpolation** to produce smooth, fluid animations.
+- **Download Flexibility**: Analyzes videos directly from YouTube or local `*.mp4` files.
+- **Interactive 3D Viewer**: Generates a self-contained web-based viewer with playback controls and motion trails.
+- **Deployment Options**:
+    - Serve the viewer locally for private analysis.
-- Publish analysis results to GitHub Pages.
+    - Publish the interactive 3D visualization to GitHub Pages.

 ## Installation

 ### Prerequisites

-- Docker (recommended for easy setup)
+- **Git**
-- Git
+- **Docker**
+- **NVIDIA GPU** with the latest drivers.
+- **NVIDIA Container Toolkit**: Essential for providing GPU access to Docker containers.
+Follow the [official installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 ### Using Docker (Recommended)